Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Andrey Shukshov for his helpful advice about efficient GPU kernel design.
 We also thank Gleb Rodionov for proofreading and helpful suggestions on experiment design and paper presentation.
+We also thank Denis Mazur for his ongoing work on integrating AsyncReasoning with SGLang.